Gatorade: Products

 In its early years, the Gatorade brand consisted of a single product line, Gatorade Thirst Quencher, which was produced in liquid and powder form under two flavor variants: Lemon Lime and Orange.
 These remained as the only two flavor options for nearly 20 years, until the addition of the Fruit Punch flavor in 1983.
 In 1988, a Citrus Cooler flavor was introduced.
 The rise to popularity of this flavor was largely a result of Michael Jordan, who, at the height of his NBA career in the early 1990s, stated that it was his favorite flavor.
 This claim appeared on the packaging beginning in 1991, as part of a 10-year endorsement deal.
-The Citrus Cooler flavor was reportedly discontinued at some point in the 1990s; however, even as late as 2011, it was listed as being a current product in the U.S. In the late 1970s and early 1980s, as well as the late 1990s to early 2000s, a Gatorade brand of chewing gum called Gator Gum was produced.
+The Citrus Cooler flavor was reportedly discontinued at some point in the 1990s; however, even as late as 2011, it was listed as being a current product in the U.S. In the late 1970s and early 1980s, a Gatorade brand of chewing gum called Gator Gum was produced.
 The product, manufactured by Fleer Corporation, was available in both of Gatorade's original flavors (lemon-lime and orange).
 In the late 1970s, Stokely-Van Camp (owner of Gatorade before 1983) negotiated a long-term licensing deal with Swell and Vicks to market Gator Gum.
-The gum was discontinued in 1989 after the contract expired.
+The gum was discontinued in 1989 after the contract expired, but could still be found on shelves in the late 1990s and early 2000s.

 It was not until the mid and late 1990s that Gatorade beverages became available in a broader range of flavor variations.
 Among these initial flavor extensions were Watermelon, introduced in 1995, and Cherry Rush, Strawberry Kiwi, and Mandarina flavors, added in 1996.
 In January 1997, Gatorade launched a new sub-line called Gatorade Frost with the intent of broadening the brand's appeal beyond traditional team competitive sports.
 Three initial flavors under the Frost product line were introduced at this time: Alpine Snow, Glacier Freeze, and Whitewater Splash.
 Aimed at what the company described as the 'active thirst' category – a market ten times the size of the sports drink segment – Gatorade Frost proved to be successful, far surpassing the company's initial expectations.
 Flavors in the Frost line were the first from Gatorade to divert from fruit names; it was described as consisting of "light-tasting fruit-flavor blends".